If you want to learn the secrets of being a great leader, ask Jill Geisler.

-She joined Poynter’s small and special faculty in 1998, after a 26-year career in broadcast journalism and several walls full of national and local journalism honors.
+She joined Poynter’s faculty in 1998, after a 26-year career in broadcast journalism and several walls full of national and local journalism honors.
 She brought experience in reporting, producing, anchoring and unique expertise in management.
 Now she combines all those skills to teach, coach and write: all in an effort to help managers become great bosses -- and true leaders.
-In 2015, she shifted to affiliate status at the Institute, to respond to the demand for her custom teaching and consulting in organizations.

 In 2015, she was named to the inaugural Bill Plante Chair in Leadership and Media Integrity at Loyola Chicago.
 She calls it a "dream job," working with the school's dean, Don Heider (pictured.)
 It is an extraordinary role that allows her to continue her work with professional managers -- and contribute her expertise to the development of tomorrow's leaders in media and society.